-Competition Lore is a podcast that we took from concept to an international audience for a professor from the University of Melbourne.
+Competition Lore is a podcast about competition law that we took from concept to an international audience for a professor from the University of Melbourne.

 Caron Beaton-Wells is a Professor at the University of Melbourne who is passionate about bringing academics down from their ivory towers.